Beagle

 Lifestyle Needs

 The Beagle is a member of the Hound group of dogs, originally bred for hunting in packs.
 He still has a strong hunting instinct.
 He’s a medium sized dog who is a popular family pet.
 He needs plenty of exercise both on and off lead.
 He has a short, dense coat which is relatively easy to keep clean.
 He needs to be groomed regularly.
-Average lifespan 10 years.

-The UK Kennel Club breed average COI is 10.2% - see 'A Beginners Guide to COI'
+The UK Kennel Club breed average COI is 10.2% - See 'A Beginners Guide to COI'

-54.9EPS is a measure of how many individuals are contributing genetically to a breed population.
+EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 Health and Welfare Problems due to Conformation